Zedpaixd/SortingComparison/README.md

 Fix: Make sure not to put the executable in the dataset folder.

-Project made in collaboration with Zapper (Alin)
+Made in collaboration with Zapper (Alin)